Michel Aoun: Military career

 After his graduation, Aoun joined the Second Artillery Regiment in 1958, and was sent to France to receive further military training at Châlons-sur-Marne.
 He finished it the following year, and was promoted to Second Lieutenant on 30 September.

 He was serving during the failed coup of the Syrian Social Nationalist Party in 1961, and was decorated for that.
 He was trained at Fort Sill in Oklahoma, and became the Assistant of The Commander of the Second Artillery Battalion, the Commander of the Command and Service Company and Commander of the Administrative Detachment in 1970.

 At the start of the civil war, Aoun was the commander of the Second Artillery Corps of the Army.
-He took part in the Battle of Tel al-Zaatar, claiming that he developed and planned the siege of the camp and its storming.
+He took part in the Tel al-Zaatar massacre, claiming that he developed and planned the siege of the camp and its storming.
 He directed the attack, which resulted in destruction of it, and the Palestinian refugees being displaced.
 In 1978, he went to France again for more military training at École Supérieure de Guerre.

 In 1980, Aoun returned to Lebanon and was appointed later as the interim commander of the mainly Christian 8th Infantry Brigade, that is credited for protecting the Palestinian refugee camp of Borj Al Barajneh from the sinister fate of Sabra and Chatila, and fought against the pro-Syrian Druze and Palestinian militias at the Battle of Souk El Gharb during the Mountain War.
 During the Israeli invasion, Aoun's office was at the Museum Crossing.

 He was promoted to General and appointed as the tenth Commander of the Armed Forces on 23 June 1984, succeeding General Ibrahim Tannous.
 At the age of 49 years, he was the youngest Commander since the establishment of the position.

 According to French journalist Alain Ménargues, Aoun had strong relationships with Bachir Gemayel and Israel.
 He suggested that Aoun proposed to Gemayel signing a mutual recognition agreement between Lebanon and Israel along with a joint defense pact, and was accompanied by Israeli officers in his patrols.
 He also had a meeting with Israeli Minister of Defence Ariel Sharon.